 Hole 23ODD-068 was drilled in the mid-pit area and was to test the central shear contact zone at depth.
-It did not reach the planned depth due to drilling problems, nonetheless intersected three gold zones on the northern flank of Wenot within the volcanics.
-These should be further explored with a series of short holes, as these are near surface and likely represent gold-bearing, north-dipping splays off the main structure.
-Highlights of 23ODD-068 include:

-- 1.33 g/t Au over 8.5 m - 6.85 g/t Au over 2.0 m
+It did not reach the planned depth due to drilling problems, nonetheless, intersected three gold zones on the northern flank of Wenot within the volcanics, including 1.33 g/t Au over 8.5m and 6.85 g/t Au over 2.0m.

 Hole 23ODD-071 was drilled in the West Wenot area and provides further evidence that the gold mineralized zones at Wenot increase in grade and width with depth.
-Highlights from diamond drill hole 23ODD-071 include:

-• 2.26 g/t Au over 70.0 m (including 4.6 g/t Au over 19.2 m)

-- 2.36 g/t Au over 7.5 m, and - 1.59 g/t Au over 6.4 m
+Highlights from diamond drill hole 23ODD-071 include: 2.26 g/t Au over 70.0 m (including 4.6 g/t Au over 19.2 m), 2.36 g/t Au over 7.5 m, and 1.59 g/t Au over 6.4 m.

 Two diamond drill holes tested the near-surface, high-grade zones at SP and BBH, following-up on results from trenching, drilling and modelling of these areas since 2021.
 One hole, drilled down plunge on the SP high-grade target, intersected two intervals of significant gold mineralization with the true width of the zone or zones yet to be determined.
 Highlights from this hole 23ODD-069 include: 7.69 g/t Au over 9.5 m and 3.42 g/t Au over 15.0 m.
-Additional modelling integrating these new results will be used to determine next steps on these targets.

-In late Q2, JDS Energy & Mining Inc. completed an internal study, providing management with an initial assessment of potential mining methods, mine sequencing, pit de-watering logistics, location and space considerations for infrastructure, logistics and alternatives for tailings, environmental aspects, and possible mill size and configuration.
+In late Q2 2023, JDS Energy & Mining Inc. completed an internal study, providing management with an initial assessment of potential mining methods, mine sequencing, pit de-watering logistics, location and space considerations for infrastructure, logistics and alternatives for tailings, environmental aspects, and possible mill size and configuration.
 This work set the initial groundwork for the PEA for the Omai project.

-In November, a 13.7 line-kilometre Induced Polarization (IP) survey was completed along the western and eastern ends of Wenot.
-IP is particularly effective in identifying disseminated sulphides or other weak conductive zones.
-The association of gold with weakly disseminated pyrite at Wenot can be expected to give an IP response.
-Eight north-south, 100 m spaced lines were surveyed east of the Wenot pit, with three IP anomalies detected, warranting drill testing in 2024.
+In November 2023, a 13.7 line-kilometre Induced Polarization (IP) survey was completed along the western and eastern ends of Wenot.
+Eight north-south, 100 m spaced lines were surveyed east of the Wenot pit, with three IP anomalies detected.
 The northern end of one line detected a small but strong near-surface anomaly on southeast Broccoli Hill.
-Five lines west of the Wenot and Fennel pits were surveyed with only minor anomalies detected.
+Five lines west of the Wenot and Gilt Creek pits were surveyed with only minor anomalies detected.

-In November - December, a full column water study was completed of the Wenot and Fennel pits with upstream and downstream samples collected from the nearby Essequibo River, as part of the baseline environmental surveying.
-Results and a final report received in Q1 2024 indicated that the water in the Wenot and Fennel pits do not exceed any international water quality objectives.
+In November - December 2023, a full column water study was completed of the Wenot and Gilt Creek pits with upstream and downstream samples collected from the nearby Essequibo River, as part of the baseline environmental surveying.
+Results and a final report received in Q1 2024 indicated that the water in the Wenot and Gilt Creek pits do not exceed any international water quality objectives.

 On February 8, 2024, the Company announced an updated Mineral Resource Estimate.
-The new MRE includes both the shear-hosted Wenot Deposit and the adjacent intrusive-hosted Gilt Creek Deposit, for a combined MRE of:

-- 1,985,000 ounces of gold (Indicated MRE), a 4% increase - 2,279,000 ounces of gold (Inferred MRE), a 28% increase
+The new MRE included both the shear-hosted Wenot Deposit and the adjacent intrusive-hosted Gilt Creek Deposit (unchanged from the October 2022 MRE), for a combined MRE of:1,985,000 ounces of gold (Indicated MRE), a 4% increase, and 2,279,000 ounces of gold (Inferred MRE), a 28% increase